From $3759 with flightsPayments as low as $114

 - Day 2: Arrive in London + Welcome Dinner

 Welcome to London!
-Home of the band Queen (and you know, the actual Queen).
+Where pubs rule, tea reigns, and buses are two stories tall.
 Visit grand palaces, famous parks, and local hotspots of the Royal Family, George Orwell, Dylan Thomas, Jimi Hendrix, Charles Dickens, and many more.

 In the evening, enjoy a Welcome Dinner of local cuisine and drinks with fellow travelers at an authentic local spot.
 Afterwards, you’re free to take the party elsewhere!